ZhongweiDeng/hw5/README.md

 2.Mouse click on the canvas to switch between day and night, with different background music.

-3.When you click on the canvas, blow up the fireworks with sound.
+3.When you press different keys, blow up fireworks with sound and different colors.